BinduParvati7/Capstone5588/README.md

 Data source:
-Amazon marketplace.
-Third party data available to build projects on amazon marketplace.
+Kaggle.
+Third party data available to build projects on kaggle.
-This product contains datasets that present data on access to education in the United States and in the world.
+This product contains datasets that present data on credit card transactions.
-There are 3 datasets, one for the US and two international: Educational Attainment Levels within the United States from the U.S. Census, Gender Disparity in Education-International, and School Completion Rates-International.
+There are 2 datasets, one for the Train and two Test dataset: dataset has columns like Trans date, CC_Num, Merchant, Category, Amt, Gender, Name, City, State, Zip, Job etc.…